The Beast of Hollow Mountain

-The Beast of Hollow Mountain is a 1956 weird west horror film about an American rancher living in Mexico who discovers that his missing cattle are being preyed upon by a dinosaur.
+The Beast of Hollow Mountain is a 1956 "wild wild west" monster film about an American rancher living in Mexico who discovers that his missing cattle are being preyed upon by a dinosaur.
+It was co-produced and directed by Edward Nassour, and the screenplay was co-written by Willis O'Brien.
+It stars Guy Madison, Patricia Medina and Carlos Rivas.
+United Artists distributed the film in August 1956.

 Plot

 In southern Mexico at the turn of the 20th century, tales are told of cattle and farmers mysteriously disappearing.
 These events occur at a location called "Hollow Mountain" where a curse is supposed to be residing.
 The mountain has never been explored and the swamp at its base is said to claim the lives of anyone foolish enough to go to its banks.
 In spite of these tales and possible perils, American cowboy Jimmy Ryan leads his business partner Felipe and their worker Manuel into the area one day in search of lost cattle.
 When they arrive, they split up to track the cattle down.
 Felipe falls into a quicksand pit at the base of the swamp and nearly drowns but is rescued by Jimmy and his lasso.
 When Manuel arrives the three spot a single drowned cattle in the swamp.
 Despite Manuel believing the curse of the Hollow Mountain to be responsible, Jimmy and Felipe remain unconvinced.
-Felipe and Manuel return to Jimmy and Felipe's cattle ranch while Jimmy goes to meet with Dan Pedro, the local town's alcalde.
+Felipe and Manuel return to Jimmy and Felipe's cattle ranch while Jimmy goes to meet with Don Pedro, the local town's alcalde.

 Back in town, Jimmy passes by a cantina where a young boy Panchito awaits his father Pancho, who has been drinking copious amounts of tequila to forget his deceased wife.
 As the two are leaving, a gang of young boys throw firecrackers at them, causing Pancho to fall off his horse and get dragged across the ground.
 Jimmy notices this happen and stops the horse, saving Pancho.
 After Jimmy and the nearby townsfolk make sure Pancho is okay, Don Pedro's daughter Sarita arrives to berate Pancho for drinking and neglecting Panchito.
 After she has Panchito take Pancho back to her home, Sarita thanks Jimmy and he escorts her home.
 Upon arrival, Don Pedro greets Jimmy and the two discuss the disappearing cattle, which Don Pedro believes the curse might be responsible for.
 While the two are talking, Don Enrique, an abrasive caballero engaged to Sarita, arrives and demands Jimmy leave the country and return to Texas.
 Enrique hates Jimmy, partially because he does not want Sarita associating with an American, but also because does not want Ryan to ranch his cattle here since he is more successful with business deals than Enrique.
 The two almost fight but Don Pedro breaks it up, causing Jimmy to apologize and leave.